Download Full Text (406 KB)

 Simpson-Golabi-Behmelsyndrome is a rare, X-linked recessive syndrome associated with mutations in the genes encoding glypican 3 (GPC3).
 The majority of cases have been described in pediatric males, with those affected showing manifestations of overgrowth, congenital heart defects, and increased incidence of neoplasia.
 Due to the X-linked nature of this disorder, penetrance is not well understood in female cases.
 Very few cases of female presentations of Simpson-Golabi-Behmelsyndrome have been described.
 We present a case of GPC3 gene mutation suggestive of Simpson-Golabi-Behmelsyndrome in an adult female patient, diagnosed based on genetic testing performed due to a diagnosis of sebaceous carcinoma.

-Mullins, Tessa B. DO; Russell, Abigail DO; and Johnston, Chad DO, FAAD, "A Case of Simpson-Golabi-Behmel Syndrome Presenting with Cutaneous Findings" (2020).
+Mullins, Tessa B.; Russell, Abigail; and Johnston, Chad, "A Case of Simpson-Golabi-Behmel Syndrome Presenting with Cutaneous Findings" (2020).
 Capital Division Virtual Research Day 2020.
 2.